top of page

 Alonso filming tagged manta_edited.jpg

-Project identifying key gestation and feeding habitats of giant manta rays in Revillagigedo, Banderas Bay, and the Gulf of California through satellite tracking, underwater ultrasound, and laser photogrammetry.
+Identifying key gestation and feeding habitats in Revillagigedo, Bahía de Banderas and the Gulf of California through satellite tracking, ultrasound and laser photogrammetry.

 dji_fly_20221204_103936_268_1670529730508_photo_edited.jpg

-Project assessing air quality in Mexico’s coastal and marine ecosystems, generating key data to support environmental protection and long-term conservation.
+Assessment of air quality and pollution in Mexico's marine-coastal ecosystems, generating key data for their protection and management.

 ENVIRONMENTAL EDUCATION

-Our environmental education program originated at the Technology Pavilion, the heart of Mares de México.
-Each year, this space welcomes over 70,000 people who participate in immersive experiences designed to raise awareness about the importance of the ocean and its conservation.
-The funds raised at the pavilion not only sustain this experience but also support other educational projects throughout the country, bringing knowledge, inspiration, and action to coastal and urban communities that are part of the future of the sea.
+Our environmental education program is born at the Technological Pavilion.
+Each year, this space welcomes more than 70,000 people who experience immersive activities designed to raise awareness about the importance of the ocean and its conservation.
+The funds raised support other educational projects across the country, bringing knowledge, inspiration and action to coastal and urban communities.

 WhatsApp Image 2025-07-24 at 14.00.10.jpeg